In this article

 To keep your power chain braces as clean and effective as possible, you’ll want to:

-Power chain braces are one of several options for crooked or misaligned teeth.
-Other orthodontic devices exist, including but not limited to traditional metal braces.
+Power chain braces are one of several options for misaligned or crooked teeth.
+Other orthodontic devices exist, including:

 In this article